zesk/build/docs/tools/deployment.md

 #### Environment

-DEPLOY_REMOTE_PATH - path on remote host for deployment data APPLICATION_REMOTE_PATH - path on remote host for application DEPLOY_USER_HOSTS - list of user@host (will be tokenized by spaces regardless of shell quoting) APPLICATION_ID - Version to be deployed
+DEPLOY_REMOTE_HOME - path on remote host for deployment data APPLICATION_REMOTE_HOME - path on remote host for application DEPLOY_USER_HOSTS - list of user@host (will be tokenized by spaces regardless of shell quoting) APPLICATION_ID - Version to be deployed
 BUILD_TARGET - The application package name